Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Balance carried forward: step 1](/Assets/Screenshots/RetailSuiteAccounting/Book/BalanceCarriedForward01.png "[Balance carried forward: step 1]")

-This window allows to select outstanding balances to be carried forward to the next fiscal year.
+The *Balance carried forward: Step 1* window allows to select balances to be carried forward to the next fiscal year.

 - *Carry forward from FY*
 Click the drop-down list to select the year containing the balances to be carried forward.

 - *Range from - to*
-Click the drop-down list to select the...
+Click the drop-down list to select the account(s) containing the balances to be carried forward.
+The following accounts can be selected:

  - **01: Financial accounts**
  - **02: Impersonal accounts**